When it came time to write your website, you knew there was only one way to do it: complete and utter immersion.

 Your copy is bleh.
 I mean, it’s not bad.
 It’s just like…unflavored oatmeal.
 Hearty and filling, but it doesn’t stand out.

 Secretly, you want your website to be the Pop-Tarts of websites.
 Indulgent, engaging, and maybe with rainbow sprinkles.
 Picked off the shelf without hesitation or a second thought.
-(F*ck off, Quaker Oats!
+(Take that, Quaker Oats!
 I will get my fiber ELSEWHERE, thankyouverymuch.)

 But, Ari, – you say – my writing is GOOD.
 I can spin a metaphor like nobody’s business.
-I can alliterate the shit out of a sentence.
+I can alliterate the crap out of a sentence.
 My professors loved my papers.

 Shouldn’t I apply the same formula in academic or creative writing to my website copy?